 Another snippet less than two weeks later provided more information on her love affair:

 “We are told from Paris, that Mademoiselle Sallé, the Dancer, has admitted of several visits from the young Gentleman heretofore mentioned, but always obliges him to come in Woman’s Apparel, being still willing to keep up the Appearance of a Vestal.”

-Beginning in 1745, Sallé lived with her friend Rebecca Wick, and five years before Sallé died, she named Wick her sole heir and “amiable amie.”
-Sallé died on 27 June 1756.
+Beginning in 1745, Marie Sallé lived with her friend Rebecca Wick, and five years before Sallé died, she named Wick her sole heir and “amiable amie.”
+Sallé died on 27 June 1756 about seven months after Marie Antoinette was born.
 She was buried at the Church of Saint Roch of Paris (built between 1653 and 1754) that also holds the French philosopher Denis Diderot and the famous landscape architect André Le Nôtre.